pslucas0212/dotNet7ForOpenShift/README.md

 my-web-app   my-web-app-my-first-app.apps-crc.testing          my-web-app   8080-tcp                 None
 ```

-Let's get the url to the application.
+Let's get the url for the application.
 We can use the oc status command to get the URL to the application after exposing the application's service to the outside world.
 ```
 % oc status
 In project my-first-app on server https://api.crc.testing:6443